think-cell/typescripten/README.md

     * E.g. `js_ref<js_optional<ts::Symbol>> josymDeclaration;`
 * For (almost) singleton objects from TypeScript Compiler API: `jts<exact-type-name-from-typescript>`.
     * "Almost singleton" ~ "does not require any name in local scope, type is enough".
-    * `Symbol` is never "almost singleton" to avoid confusion.
+    * The decision is made on a per-class basis, e.g. `Symbol` is never "almost singleton" to avoid confusion.
     * E.g. `jtsTypeChecker`.
 * Optional singleton objects are `jots<exact-type-name-from-typescript>`.